MadhavShroff/GPTerm/README.md

         export OPENAI_API_KEY=<your openai api key>

         # This will generate a dataset for finetuning the model, stores (pair, completion) pairs in data/finetuning_dataset.txt. -n or --num-pairs is the number of pairs to generate
-        python3.11 generate_finetuning_dataset.py -n 100
+        python3.11 generate_finetuning_dataset.py -n 1000

-        # Things yet to implememnt:
+        # This will prepare the dataset for finetuning the model.
+It will store the prepared dataset in data/finetuning_dataset_prepared.jsonl

-        # Finetune the model using the created dataset
+        openai tools fine_tunes.prepare_data -f ./data/finetuning_dataset.jsonl

-        # The finetuned model reference is stored, and used to generate commands based on user input
+        # Create a Finetuned model using the created dataset (this often takes minutes, but can take hours if there are many jobs in the queue or your dataset is large)
-        python3.11 finetune_model.py
+        openai api fine_tunes.create -t "./data/finetuning_dataset_prepared.jsonl"

-        # Finally, use the finetuned model to generate commands based on user input
+        # Finally, specify the fine tuned model id in an environment variable
-        python3.11 generate_command_example.py
+        export OPENAI_FINETUNED_MODEL_ID=<your finetuned model id>

         # Install the command line tool
         python3.11 setup.py install